cannin/ghist/README.md

 # Git History TUI

-Interactive [Textual](https://github.com/Textualize/textual)-based interface for browsing git repositories, inspired by [pomber/git-history](https://github.com/pomber/git-history).
+Interactive [Textual](https://github.com/Textualize/textual)-based interface for exploring the history of a single file in a git repository, inspired by [pomber/git-history](https://github.com/pomber/git-history).

 ## Features

-- Displays recent commits with author and timestamp information.
+- Displays the commits that touched a given file with author and timestamp information.
 - Textual widgets with keyboard navigation: use `Left`/`Right` to step through commits and `Up`/`Down` to inspect the timeline.
 - View commit metadata, message body, and complete diff in the detail pane.
 - Page up/down, home/end shortcuts for faster navigation.
 - No avatars, no animations — just a fast, keyboard-driven TUI.
-- Side-by-side diff visualization that keeps removed lines on the left, resulting file content in the center, and incoming additions on the right.
+- Side-by-side diff visualization with deleted lines in red (left), context in the middle, and inserted lines in green (right).

 ## Installation